 2. Highlight Sustainability or Other Social Responsibility Efforts

 Part and parcel with the above, this is the page where you can highlight all the ways you're giving back or protecting the environment.

 One study in the UK and America found that 88% of consumers expect companies to help them live sustainable lives.

 Companies that are committed to sustainability can use the About Us page to explain these efforts.
 It's a win-win: companies can document their work towards making the world a better place, consumers seeking such companies can feel confident in their carefully researched choices.

-The newer the business, the more important it is to boost credibility.
+The newer the business, the more important it is to boost credibility, and incorporating it into your web design can help.
 Business owners can use the About Us page to provide social proof and proof of qualifications.
 For example, a solar installation company might be only a year old.
 However, the workers might have at least 10 years of experience, and the owner may have worked in the industry or led a prominent company in that same field.